-Wego Travel Predictions: Popular Among Kuwaiti Travelers In 2025
+Wego travel predictions: Popular among Kuwaiti travelers in 2025

-(MENAFN- Mid-East Info) Wego, the number 1 travel app and the largest online travel marketplace in the Middle East and North Africa (MENA), shared predictions on the top destinations favored by Kuwaiti travelers in 2025.
+(MENAFN- Orient Planet Group) Wego, the number 1 travel app and the largest online travel marketplace in the Middle East and North Africa (MENA), shared predictions on the top destinations favored by Kuwaiti travelers in 2025.

 Leveraging current search data, Wego has pinpointed several cities that are poised to be popular among Kuwaiti travelers in the coming year.